-Data from each sender sent at the same priority on the same channel arrives at a given receiver in the same order as it was sent but may have other sender data interleaved differently.
+Fully reliable data from each sender sent at the same priority on the same channel arrive at a given receiver in the same order as it was sent but may have other sender data interleaved differently.
+Unreliable data will be similarly ordered at the receiver, but there may be data packets missing from a sender's data stream.